There are particular places where skilled English writers are still likely to wrongly add or drop a comma

 THE DIFFICULTY OF COMMAS

 Punctuation is rarely considered in writing courses for advanced learners of English.
 Yet many aspects of it seem to give uncertainty to even the most skilled academic and professional writers.
-They have already inspired a number of punctuation posts within this blog, in particular 17.
-Colons versus Semi-Colons, 30.
+Elsewhere in this blog punctuation particularly features in the posts 17.
+Colons versus Semi-Colons, 22.
+Multiple Speakers in a Text, 30.
 When to Write a Full Stop and 58.
 Optional Apostrophe Endings.

 THE MAIN COMMA USES